amald94/Sentiment-Analysis/README.md

 # The Approach
 The tasks performed in this project are as following:
 ```
-◆ Stream twitter tweets into MongoDB </br>
+◆ Stream twitter tweets into MongoDB
-◆ Analyze the tweets saved in mongoDb </br>
+◆ Analyze the tweets saved in mongoDb
-◆ Save the result into a csv file</br>
+◆ Save the result into a csv file
 ```

 # Development Guide